LionAG/FoundationGameCamera/README.md

 This project is still under development.
 As such some things may work partially and/or incorrectly.

-The cursor hook is not yet fully functional.
+The mouse/cursor hook is not yet fully functional.
 To see the cursor in game follow the steps:
 1. Enable the overlay.
 2. Pause and unpause the game.